-This year’s Frieze Sculpture was an absolute treat and my only regret is not writing a post much earlier so that readers could still go and visit.
-It opened back in July and closed on 8th October.
-Located in The English Gardens of Regents Park, 25 works by 20th Century and Contemporary artists were featured, selected by Clare Lilley, Director of Programme at the Yorkshire Sculpture Park.
+Frieze Sculpture is always an absolute treat.
+Located in The English Gardens of Regents Park, a range of works by 20th Century and Contemporary artists are featured, selected by Clare Lilley, Director of Programme at the Yorkshire Sculpture Park.
 The exhibition is open to all and completely free.

 ‘From the playful to the political, these 25 works explore contemporary sculpture’s material and technical dexterity, together with its social role and reflection on the human condition and our environment’ Clare Lilley